 Perfect for a side dish, or a topping for tacos!
-This Peach Mango Salsa is light and fresh, combining the flavors of summer!
-Fresh peach, paired with red onion, fresh cilantro, a touch of lime and ripe tomato – everything you need to top off summer party!
+This Peach Mango Salsa Recipe is light and fresh, combining the flavors of summer!
+Fresh peach, paired with red onion, fresh cilantro, a touch of lime and ripe tomato – everything you need to top off summer dinner recipes!

 Who is loving their summer this year?
 Me, me, me!
 I love summer at the best of times, but I’ve forgotten just how much I love fresh summer produce!
 I’m going crazy for peaches, blueberries, blackberries and raspberries and watermelon!
 I love adding fresh fruit to my savory foods, especially in salads, like this watermelon mint feta salad, and adding it to yogurt in the morning for breakfasts!
 I also love topping fruit on my savory dishes!

-This Peach Mango Salsa is the ultimate salsa for savory toppings, or just to knock back with a bag of tortilla chips!
-I for one, love salsa as a quick summertime appetizer.
-It’s the perfect amount of food for a quick pre-dinner snack, or a pre-dinner party appetizer when you don’t want to eat too much too soon!
+This Peach Mango Salsa is the ultimate salsa to top savory dinner party ideas, or just to knock back with a bag of tortilla chips!
+I for one, love salsa for quick summertime appetizers or side dishes.
+When you’re looking for party appetizer recipes, this is perfect.
+There is so much you can do with it!